learn-co-curriculum/dsc-normal-distribution/README.md

-# Normal/Gaussian Distribution
+# The Normal Distribution

 ## Introduction

-For data scientists and machine learning professionals, gaussian (or normal) distribution stands out as one of the most commonly used distribution model.
-This lesson provides an introduction to gaussian distribution, its characteristics and its significance towards data analytics.
+For data scientists and machine learning professionals, Normal (also referred to as Gaussian) distribution stands out as one of the most commonly used distribution models.
+This lesson provides an introduction to the normal distribution, its characteristics and its significance in data science.

 ## Objectives
 You will be able to: